FILTERS

 Why do we love it?

-How the grapes from the first Cabernet Sauvignon roots, planted by Evangelos Averoff in Yiniets, in 1959, taste?
-The answer comes in our glasses through the “red of the mountain”, or Rossiu di Munte Yiniets, and we promise, it's just dreamy.
+What could the grapes from the very first Cabernet Sauvignon vines planted by Evangelos Averoff in Yiniets in 1959 possibly taste like?
+The answer is in our glass, through Rossiu di Munte (meaning "red of the mountain" in the local dialect), and we promise—it’s simply dreamlike.

 COLOR